Newfoundland and Labrador

 |

-5. Elective | Two credits in any subject area at the 3000 level | Any subject area (Standard or Higher Level) |
+| 5.
+Elective | Two credits in any subject area at the 3000 level | Any subject area (Standard or Higher level) |

 An overall average of at least 70% is required in the 10 credits that are used to fulfil the subject area requirements listed above.
 If more than one course satisfies a subject area, the course with the highest grade is used to determine your admission average.
+Two additional credits are required in each of mathematics (2200, 2201, 2204, 2205, 2230 or 2231) and a laboratory science (Science 1206, Sciences 1236 or any 2000-level course in biology, chemistry, physics or earth systems); these additional credits are not used in the calculation of the final admission average.

 Admission to some programs is competitive for a limited number of spaces.
 A higher admission average and/or supplementary information may be required as part of the faculty-specific admissions.